AideenM12/Joyce-English-School-MS4/TESTING.md

 1. Open your web browser of choice.
 2. Navigate to [https://joyce-english-school.herokuapp.com/](https://joyce-english-school.herokuapp.com/)
 3. Click the login tab.
-4. Log in as a super user.
+4. Log in as a superuser.
 5. To add a new course click the site management tab and select which type of course to add.
 6. To edit a course simply click on the course and select the edit button beneath the course and fill out the form as instructed.
 7. To delete a course simply click on the course and select the delete button beneath the course.